DevTools logo

 ENV NODE_ENV=production

-# include backstage.json in the image
+# ensure backstage.json ends up in the workdir at runtime

-COPY --chown=node:node backstage.json ./
+# COPY --chown=node:node path/to/backstage.json ./

 Changelog